redecentralize/alternative-internet/README.md

 * [Coinpunk](http://coinpunk.org/) is a web application that allows anyone to run their own self-hosted Bitcoin wallet service that is accessible from your web browser anywhere in the world.
 It's free, open source, and you can install it on your server right now.

 * [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.

+* [Corda.net](https://www.corda.net/) is an open source blockchain platform to record, manage and synchronise agreements and transfer value.
+It was designed for business from the start.
+It is promoted and supported by the [Cordite Foundation](http://docs.cordite.foundation/en/latest/)

 * [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.